omise/bluepine/README.md

 ## Serialization

-`Serializer` was designed in the way that it can serialize any type of `Attribute`.
-Either it's simple attribute type such as `StringAttribute` or a more complex type like `ObjectAttribute`.
-The `Serializer` treats it the same way.
+`Serializer` was designed to serialize any type of `Attribute` - both a simple attribute type such as `StringAttribute` or a more complex type such as `ObjectAttribute`.
+The `Serializer` treats both types alike.

 ### <a name="serializer-example"></a> Example
 #### Serializing a simple type